Guru-25/SkillRack-Points-Tracker/README.md

 # SkillRack Points Tracker

-Track and calculate your SkillRack points effortlessly using this powerful tool built with React, Express, Node.js, Axios and Cheerio.
-This project is designed to scrape user data from SkillRack, calculate points, and display them with a progress bar.
+Track and calculate your SkillRack points effortlessly with this powerful Progressive Web App (PWA), built using React, Express, Node.js, Axios, and Cheerio.
+Whether you’re using it on the web or as a native Android app, this project scrapes user data from SkillRack, calculates points, and displays them with a progress bar, providing a seamless experience across platforms.

 ## Features